 - Measuring the fever more than once and in the presence of another.
 Electronic thermometers give access to rapid and unequivocal documentation of fever.

-- Diseases such as brucellosis, borreliosis and Hodgkin's disease tend to cause recurrent episodes of fever.
+- Diseases such as brucellosis, Lyme borreliosis and Hodgkin's disease tend to cause recurrent episodes of fever.

 - Physical examination should be repeated daily while the patient is in hospital.
 Particularly, watch for:

 - The pattern of fever is usually of little help in the diagnosis.
 Correlation between fever patterns and specific diseases is weak.
 The exception is in tertian and quartan malaria, where the diagnosis is usually made within three weeks.

 - FBC, erythrocyte sedimentation rate (ESR), U&Es, C-reactive protein (CRP), LFTs, antinuclear antibody (ANA), Rh factor and TFTs should be taken.